 deletes all relay log files and starts a

-new one, unless you specify RELAY_LOG_FILE
+new one, unless you specify RELAY_LOG_FILE or

-.
+RELAY_LOG_POS.
 In that case, relay log files

 are kept; the relay_log_purge